 Handcuffs Employee to Business

-By handcuffing the key employees to the business until and after the owner exits the business, the owner not only reaps their value-building contributions to the business but also assures any buyer that the employees who made the company successful for one owner will likely stay and do so for new ownership.
+By handcuffing the key employees to the business until and after the owner exits the business, owners reap their value-building contributions to the business and assure any buyer that the employees who made the company successful for one owner will likely stay and do so for new ownership.
 Since many buyers subject sale proceeds to earn-outs or require the former owner to carry a promissory note, it is in an owner’s best interest to make sure that the business’ cash flow after the owner exits is as healthy as possible.
 Again, retaining key employees is the best guarantee that cash flow continues uninterrupted after the owner leaves.

-As an advisor, you play a vital role in explaining to business owners why motivating key employees not only increases cash flow and business value in general but also achieves their financial and departure-date goals.
+As an advisor, you play a vital role in explaining to business owners why motivating key employees increases cash flow and business value in general, and achieves their financial and departure-date goals.